 Cryptocurrencies are digital currencies.
 The term “crypto” comes from the fact that these currencies (often called digital tokens) are secured via a process called cryptography, meaning they are highly protected and just about impossible to double-spend or counterfeit.

-Bitcoin (BTC) and Ethereum (ETH) are the most well-known cryptocurrencies out there, each functioning within its own separate blockchain system, but there are thousands of cryptocurrencies in existence spread across dozens of blockchain platforms.
+Bitcoin (BTC) and Ethereum (ETH) are the most well-known cryptocurrencies out there, each functioning within its own separate blockchain system.
+Still, there are thousands of cryptocurrencies in existence spread across dozens of blockchain platforms.
 For this article, we’ll stick with BTC and ETH as they are the easiest to understand and reference.

-Anyone can buy and sell cryptocurrencies on decentralized exchanges, like OpenSea (a platform that also allows you to buy NFTs) and Binance.
+Anyone can buy and sell cryptocurrencies on decentralized exchanges, like OpenSea (a platform that also allows you to buy NFTs).
 But you’ll need a place to store that digital money, so you’ll have to set up a crypto wallet before you buy any.
-You can use crypto to buy things like NFTs (which we’ll get into next), but many see these currencies as a trading and investment tool due to their volatility and, occasionally, their soaring values.
+You can use crypto to purchase things like NFTs (which we’ll get into next), but many see these currencies as a trading and investment tool due to their volatility and, occasionally, their soaring values.

-The key thing to understand about cryptocurrencies is that, just like fiat currency, they are fungible.
+The key thing to understand about cryptocurrencies is that they are fungible, just like fiat currency.
 If you have a five-dollar bill in your wallet and someone asks you to trade it for a five-dollar bill in their wallet, you wouldn’t care.
 Your money is fungible — any five-dollar note is as good as any other so long as it gets the job done.
 This is exactly how cryptocurrencies work.
 Five ETH in my digital wallet is interchangeable with 5 ETH in someone’s else digital wallet.